falk-werner/liboizys/README.md

 Whenever an error occurs the session is closed.

 **Note:**
 *The WebSocket API also specifies an `onerror` handler, which is not available in liboizys.
-Since each error leads to closing the session, this handler is omitted.*
+Since each error leads to closing the session, this handler is omitted.
+The error code is instead provided to the close handler.*

 ## Protocol